Penod/Set-Up-a-RAG-ChatBot-in-Bedrock/README.md

 4. Test with **Llama 3.3 70B Instruct** in *Retrieval & generation* mode.
 5. Ask recruiter-style prompts and verify citations.

-## Notes
-- If a question is unanswered, add/adjust documents or chunking settings and re-sync.
-- Toggle **Generate responses** off to view only retrieved sources.

-© 2025 Nana Penod

 ## Introducing Today's Project!